PerryAsleep/GrooveAuthor/StepManiaEditor/docs/SongAndChartTiming.md

 - 1x Scroll Rate at row 0.
 - 1x/1x Combo Multipliers at row 0.
 - 1x/0rows Interpolated Scroll Rate at row 0.

+## Saving `ssc` Files

+Stepmania will ignore negative stops when they are present in `ssc` files. `GrooveAuthor` treats the presence of negative stops in `ssc` files as an error when saving.
+Negative stops can be converted to warps for compatibility with the `ssc` format by selecting `Edit` > `Convert All` > `Negative Stops to Warps`.